 You will also have ready access to excellent electronic equipment, computers loaded with the most current software and a 1,000-square-foot engineering workshop for projects.
 During your studies, you will be exposed to many types of engineering before you focus on a particular field of study.
 And because Elon’s dual-degree program is more comprehensive than others, students take engineering courses rarely offered at other non-engineering schools — all of which are taught by experienced engineering faculty.

-Dr. Richard D’Amato, director of Elon’s engineering dual-degree program, has degrees in aerospace engineering, ocean engineering, and civil/environmental and water resources engineering.
+Dr. Richard D’Amato, associate professor emeritus, has degrees in aerospace engineering, ocean engineering, and civil/environmental and water resources engineering.
 He has worked in NASA’s space program, conducted estuarine and coastal research along the East Coast and examined groundwater contamination in North and South Carolina.

-Dr. Sirena Hargrove-Leak, assistant professor of engineering, holds degrees from North Carolina A&T and the University of South Carolina in chemical engineering.
+Dr. Sirena Hargrove-Leak, assistant professor of engineering and co-director of Elon's dual-degree engineering program, holds degrees from North Carolina A&T and the University of South Carolina in chemical engineering.
 She has conducted research and published in the areas of engineering education and heterogeneous catalytic synthesis.
 She also holds a patent for a flow reversal technique in a membrane separation system.

 Engineering students at Elon take a variety of science and math courses.
 Students take courses in physics (2), chemistry (2), mathematics (4), computer science (1) and engineering fundamentals (6).
 General engineering courses are offered every fall and spring semester.
 Along with these courses, you will concentrate in one of the six liberal arts majors mentioned above.
 For example: A student concentrating in engineering physics will have the opportunity to take an additional four courses in physics.